-We show that aggregate queries of the type considered in Section 2.3 can be answered accurately and efficiently from a published (k,l) -grouped graph.
+We show that aggregate queries of the type considered in Section 2.3 can be answered accurately and efficiently from a published (k, l) -grouped graph.
 First, since E' is isomorphic to E and queries of type 0 are solely on the underlying graph structure, they can be answered exactly.
 Queries of type 1 and 2 cannot guarantee perfect accuracy, since it is not possible to determine exactly which nodes their predicates select.
 However, they can be answered approximately, by providing bounds and expected values on the aggregate query.
-It is beyond the scope of this paper to cover all possible such queries, so we instead analyze various typical cases.
+The core of our approach to query answering is to consider the set of configurations that are consistent with the published data: that is, from the anonymized data, consider all possible inputs (or "possible worlds") which could have resulted in this anonymization being produced.
+The result of the grouping compactly encodes this set of possible worlds.
+Typically, there are exponentially many possible worlds compared to the size of the published data, but by carefully using the structure of the anonymized data it is possible to extract bounds on the answer to aggregate queries, and expected values.
+We will also show that obtaining the tightest bounds on the query answer is NP hard, and so there is little prospect for doing better than materializing every possible world.
+We later show empirically that the weaker bounds obtained are quite usable in practice.
+It is beyond the scope of this paper to cover all possible forms of aggregate queries that could be posed, so we instead analyze various typical cases that illustrate the main ideas.

 A typical type 2 query is of the form "count the total number of OTC products bought in NJ".
-Since the products within each group is known, the number of nodes selected by the product predicate in a group is easily found.
+Since the set of products within each group is known, the number of nodes selected by the product predicate in a group is easily found.
 The same is true for any customer group.
 The tightest bounds follow from evaluating the query over all possible assignments of entities to nodes, but this would be very costly, as the following theorem argues:

-THEOREM 3.
-Finding the best upper and lower bounds for answering an aggregate query of type 2 is NP-Hard.
+Theorem 3 Finding the best upper and lower bounds for answering an aggregate query of type 2 is NP-Hard.

-PROOF.
-The hardness of the tight upper bound problem is shown by a reduction from the set covering problem [3].
-Given subsets S_1,\ldots,S_t , whose union is $U=\{a_1,\ldots,a_u\}$, construct a bipartite graph (V,W,E).
+Proof The hardness of the tight upper bound problem is shown by a reduction from the set covering problem [5].
+Given subsets S_1, \ldots, S_t , whose union is $U = \{a_1, \ldots, a_u\}$, construct a bipartite graph (V, W, E).
 For each subset S_i , create a node v_i in V. All nodes in V are placed into a single group of size t.
-For each $a_i\in S_j$, create a node w{ij} in W, and an edge (v_j,w{ij}) .
-W is partitioned into groups corresponding to the same a_i , i.e., group $G_i=\cup_j\{w{i,j}\}$.
+For each $a_i \in S_j$, create a node w{ij} in W, and an edge (v_j, w{ij}) .
+W is partitioned into groups corresponding to the same a_i , i.e., group $G_i = \bigcup_j \{w{i,j}\}$.
 The grouping of the graph is safe, by construction.
 To decide whether there exists k subsets that cover U, we set our problem as follows: the query selects k nodes in V, and exactly one node from each group of W. There is a set cover of size k if and only if the answer to the tight upper bound problem is |U|.